siddharthaxroy/test/content/principles/index.md

 - Public university obligations: Practice science as a public good
 - United Nations SDG #6.1: "ensure safe drinking water for all"
 - United Nations' Resolution on the Human Right to Water
-- Engineering a “healthier and more resilient world” - National Academies[^7]
+- Engineer a “healthier and more resilient world” - National Academies[^7]
 - Apply tenets of “Effective Altruism”[^6] to research
 - Prioritize issues in environmental justice communities[^8]